yixin0829/sapere-aude/tips/spark_sql_basic.md

 WHERE FIELD BETWEEN VALUE1 AND VALUE2
 ```
 Usually used in date selection when you want to select an interval of date.

+### `coalesce` Function
+[coalesce](https://spark.apache.org/docs/latest/api/sql/index.html#coalesce) returns the first non-null argument if exists
+otherwise null.
+Useful to replace `NULL` with 0 in practice. `select coalesce(CTR, 0) from table1` if null then go for 0.